menzoic/Webtrends-SWF/README.md

 --------------------------------
 If you don't want to compile your own SWF, follow these steps (please keep in mind potential latency issues - see above):

-1. Choose the latest download from the [GitHub project's downloads page](https://github.com/BrightcoveOS/Webtrends-SWF/downloads).
+1. Choose the latest `Webtrends.swf` file from the bin-release folder.

 2. Upload both the SWF file and `events_map.xml` file to a server that's URL addressable; make note of those URLs.